 Why Genuine Parts Cost More (and When They’re Worth It)

 Brands like Viking and Bernina aren’t just putting their name on Viking or Bernina sewing machine parts for fun.
 These components are precision-engineered to fit together perfectly.
 If you have a high-end model, skimping on cheap knockoffs can result in timing issues, skipped stitches, or worse, permanent damage.
+A comprehensive market analysis reveals that the sewing machines industry emphasizes durability through better parts, with the global market growing at a CAGR of 5.48% from 2026 to 2031, driven by advancements in replacement components that extend machine lifespan by reducing waste and improving automation.
+(2026, Mordor Intelligence)

 This is especially true for computerized machines.
 A simple circuit board might save you $50 today, but if it ruins your display next month, was it really a good deal?